Borgore

 Yosef Asaf Borger (יוסף אסף בורגר; born 20 October 1987), known professionally as Borgore, is an Israeli EDM producer, DJ, singer-songwriter and rapper.
 He is the founder of the label Buygore Records.

 Biography

+Personal life

+Yosef Asaf Borger was born to a Jewish family in Holon, Israel, and was raised in Tel Aviv.
+He has a brother named Tax.
+Borger moved to Los Angeles in 2012.
+Borger returned to Israel in November 2023, shortly after the birth of his daughter, Ellie and now lives in Hungary with his family.

+Career

-Yosef Asaf Borger was born in Holon, Israel and raised in Tel Aviv, to a Jewish family.
-Brother name is Tax.
-He moved to Los Angeles in 2012.
-He is the founder of Buygore Records and former drummer of Israeli deathcore band Shabira.
-Self-described as "Gorestep", his music incorporates triplet drum patterns with heavy metal influences.
-Some songs have been compared to horror movies, farm animals, and sex.
-He has released tracks under Dim Mak Records, Spinnin' Records, Sumerian Records, Shift Recordings and also his own label Buygore.
-In 2012 he released the single Decisions (song), with back-up vocals provided by Miley Cyrus.
+He is the founder of Buygore Records and is the former drummer of Israeli deathcore band Shabira.
+Self-described as "Gorestep", his music includes triplet drum patterns with heavy metal influences.
+Songs have been sonically suggestive of horror movies, farm animal vocalizations, and sex.
+He has released tracks under Dim Mak Records, Spinnin' Records, Sumerian Records, Shift Recordings, and his own label, Buygore.
+In 2012, he released the single, Decisions, with backing vocals provided by Miley Cyrus.